RyuukaMax/websocket-alchemy-demo/README.md

 - Adherence to Flutter coding standards and best practices.

 ## Submission
-Please upload your work into your Github private repository, and add “sterlingtechnologies” into Collaborators.
+Please upload your work into your Github private repository, and add `sterlingtechnologies` into Collaborators.